 The matrimonial regime is a set of provisions governing and sharing a couple’s assets, regardless of whether they are married or have concluded a registered partnership.

-In principle, people who have married or who have submitted a registered partnership declaration retain their own surname.
+People who have married retain their name.
 They can also adopt a common surname.

 Venues for celebrating a marriage or partnership in Geneva